iain-waugh/fitbit_versa/README.md

 Features a custom-designed LCD font face and graphics.

-YHou can convert your rather "busy" standard watch-face into something a bit more classy.
+You can convert your rather "busy" standard watch-face into something a bit more classic.
+It deliberately does not show heart rate or other fitness functions; you can still acccess them by swiping up on the display.

 | From This                   | Into This                      |
 |:---------------------------:|:------------------------------:|